 Things to Do in Monteverde, Costa Rica

 Monteverde has the perfect mix of nature and adventure.
-The most popular activity is ziplining through the cloud forest.
+Popular activities are ziplining, birdwatching and nature walks.

 Some other activities are: